prabjot09/multiversioning-dynamic-load-balancing/README.md

       <img src="https://latex.codecogs.com/svg.image?p=e_f(n+1)" />

 3. **Current Load Management**: The load balancer keeps track of all active requests and how long it has been since the request arrived.
 We denote the active duration of the oldest active request as *t*.
-   1. **Request Queue**: A linked list data structure associated with each service version containing all active requests on that service starting from the oldest to the newest.
+   1. **Request Queue**: A linked list data structure associated with each service version containing all active requests on that version starting from the oldest to the newest.
 As new requests arrive, their arrival time is recorded at the end of the queue.
 As requests are completed, their arrival times are set to NULL.
-   2. **Oldest Active Request**: Given the above request queue, if we remove elements from the queue until the first element has a non-NULL arrival time, then the first element (if any left) will be the arrival time of the oldest request.
-By comparing it with the current time the load balancer calculates the elapsed time since the requests arrival.
+   2. **Retrieving Oldest Active Request**: Given the above request queue, we remove elements from the start of the queue until the first element has a non-NULL arrival time.
+Then the first element (if list is non-empty) will be the arrival time of the oldest request.
+By comparing it with the current time, the load balancer calculates the elapsed time since the requests arrival.
 This time is referred to as *t*.

 <a name="lb-logic"/>